MetOffice/simulation-systems/source/Development/macros.rst

 .. tip::

-    The wrapper script will read the ``dependencies.sh`` file in your LFRic Apps working copy and will checkout a temporary copy of the LFRic Core source if required.
+    The wrapper script will read the ``dependencies.yaml`` file in your LFRic Apps working copy and will checkout a temporary copy of the LFRic Core source if required.
 Some Core metadata changes will also modify the Core rose apps.
 In this case make sure to also commit these changes back to the